PoliticalGraveyard.com

 Frost, Archie N. — of Lawrence, Essex County, Mass.
 Republican.
 Delegate to Republican National Convention from Massachusetts, 1916, 1920.
 Burial location unknown.

-Frost, D. H. — of Rice County, Minn.
+Frost, Daniel H. — of Rice County, Minn.
 Member of Minnesota state senate 5th District, 1859-60.
 Burial location unknown.

 Frost, E. A. — of Louisiana.
 Democrat.
 Alternate delegate to Democratic National Convention from Louisiana, 1940.
 Presumed deceased.
 Burial location unknown.

 Frost, E. F. — of Gold Bar, Snohomish County, Wash.
 Republican.
 Delegate to Republican National Convention from Washington, 1928.
-Presumed deceased.
 Burial location unknown.

 Frost, Earl R. — of Tiffin, Seneca County, Ohio.
 Republican.
 Alternate delegate to Republican National Convention from Ohio, 1940.
 Presumed deceased.
 Burial location unknown.